 The average cost to install an exterior door is $550 – 1,450 depending on the material and type of door you choose.

-Lets take a look at different types of doors, how much they cost, as well as installation prices.
+Lets take a look at different types of exterior doors, how much they cost, as well as door installation prices.

 There are many options and styles to choose from, such as single or double entry, classic or modern, with or without glass.
 The most common entry door materials are: wood, metal and fiberglass.

-Here is what homeowners report paying for different types of door materials:
+Here is what homeowners report paying for different types of exterior doors:

 On average, contractors charge $150 – 300 to install a front door.
 If you need to construct or repair the door frame, it will cost an extra $350-800.
 Expect to pay $80-150 to paint the door.
 Removing the old door costs an additional $100.